sharifAhmd/cuda-101/README.md

 ## Day-10
 - Going through Chapter-6 of PMPP book on Numerical considerations.
 - Implemented accumulated error (naive vs. Kahan) for large number.

+## Day-11
+- Done with Chapter-6 of PMPP book on Numerical considerations.
+- Implemented IEEE754 Bit Extraction for sign, exponent and mantissa bits.